mfsjr/manifold-dx/README.md

 there are a million ways to do it.
 I'll outline here what has worked well, along with some helper interfaces that make sure that the objects we build agree with the interfaces we have defined.

+1. State is comprised of:
+    1. Nodes that are StateObject's
+    2. Properties that are basic JS data types or plain objects
+    3. Properties that are named (indexed by) strings
+    4. No classes, class instances or functions
-1. The main observation here is that state is dynamic so everything besides the top node (application state) itself is optional (possibly undefined).
+2. The main observation here is that state is dynamic so everything besides the top node (application state) itself is optional (possibly undefined).
 Whether we are waiting for async results or simply writing code line-by-line state can always be optional.
-2. Accessors can always be defined to return a real object, ie non-optionally, by throwing an exception if the object is undefined.
+3. Accessors can always be defined to return a real object, ie non-optionally, by throwing an exception if the object is undefined.
 So your app uses accessors to grab state objects which do the checking once.
-3. We provide helper intefaces that enforce parent child relationships.
+4. We provide helper intefaces that enforce parent child relationships.
 They're easy to code and TypeScript will use them to provide intellisense and flag mistakes.

+**Serialization** application state can be de/serialized using JSOG, an npm that extends JSON to handle cyclic graphs.

 ### Examples
 - How to define AppState